2 4 0 T U R B O . C O M

 <<< Here's an illustration of a Type 1 terminal and how the above pick will depress the hook (or spur) to allow the terminal to be released.

-<<< Type 1: CAUTION: If you remove a terminal from a housing and intend to reuse it or re-insert it into the connector, first inspect the hook (or spur) to make sure it's still sticking out.
+<<< Type 1: CAUTION: If you remove a terminal from a housing and intend to RE-USE it or RE-INSERT it into the connector, first inspect the hook (or spur) to make sure it's still sticking out.
 If you bent the hook inward and it's still bent inward, it may not catch when re-inserted.
 So you should carefully re-bend it back outward so it'll click into place when re-inserted.

 The Terminals below are TYPE 2 EFI Terminals (Later type).

-These terminals are most often found in Volvo engine harnesses made after 1988.
+These terminals are most often found in Volvo engine harnesses made after 1987

 <<< An EFI TYPE 2 terminal will have TWO HOOKS (or spurs) sticking out like these on either side.
 These hooks will be what holds this terminal in place inside the connector housing.